Kalmyks: Return from Siberian exile

-Around half of (97–98,000) Kalmyk people deported to Siberia died before being allowed to return home in 1957.
-The government of the Soviet Union forbade teaching Kalmyk Oirat during the deportation.
-The Kalmyks' main purpose was to migrate to Mongolia.
-Under the Law of the Russian Federation of April 26, 1991, "On Rehabilitation of Exiled Peoples", repressions against Kalmyks and other peoples were qualified as an act of genocide.

 In 1957, Soviet Premier Nikita Khrushchev permitted the Kalmyk people to return to their home.
 Upon return, however, the Kalmyks found their homeland had become settled by Russians and Ukrainians, many of whom chose to remain.
 On January 9, 1957, Kalmykia once again became an autonomous oblast, and on 29 July 1958, an autonomous republic within the Russian Soviet Federative Socialist Republic.

 In the following years bad planning of agricultural and irrigation projects resulted in widespread desertification.
 In addition, industrial plants were constructed without an analysis of the economic viability of such plants.

+Under the Law of the Russian Federation of April 26, 1991, "On Rehabilitation of Exiled Peoples", repressions against Kalmyks and other peoples were qualified as an act of genocide.

 In 1992, after the dissolution of the Soviet Union, Kalmykia chose to remain an autonomous republic of the successor government, the Russian Federation.
 The dissolution, however, facilitated the collapse of the economy at both the national and the local level, causing widespread economic and social hardship.
 The resulting upheaval caused many young Kalmyks to leave Kalmykia, especially in the rural areas, for economic opportunities in and outside the Russian Federation.

 The local Supreme Soviet decided in 1992 to change the name of the republic to Khalmg Tangch.
 In June 1993, the Kalmyk authorities laid claim to the 3900 km2 of the Volga delta that were not returned to Kalmyks when the Kalmyk ASSR was recreated in 1957.
 The Kalmyk authorities claimed that under the terms of the 1991 law On the Rehabilitation of Repressed Peoples, the lands, currently in the Astrakhan Oblast and Dagestan, would formally belong to Kalmykia with effect from July 1, 1993.
 The long-standing dispute over the delineation of Kalmykia's borders with Astrakhan oblast and Dagestan resurfaced in 2005, but no border changes were made.

 The Kalmyks' ability to maintain a mostly homogeneous existence contrasts with the Russian admixture with other similar people, "as there is evidence for Russian admixture with Yakuts," for example.
-Thus far, genetic analysis of the Kalmyks supports their Mongol roots that also shows that entire families of Kalmyks moved to the Volga region and not simply males as is generally the case with most nomadic tribal groups.
+Thus far, genetic analysis of the Kalmyks supports their Mongol roots that also shows that entire families of Kalmyks moved to the Volga region and not simply males as is generally the case with most nomadic tribal groups:

 In modern times, Kalmykia has friendly diplomatic and cultural ties with Mongolia.
+In the context of the Russian invasion of Ukraine since 2022, the Kalmyks have been reported as one of Russia's ethnic minority groups suffering from a disproportionally large casualty rate among Russian forces.

 Etymology

-Mongolians name Kalmyks as Halimag.
-It means "the people moving away".
-The verb "Halih" in Mongolian means leakage, seepage or overpour.
-So the name "Halimag" is given, because they were the people who leaked from Mongolians and Mongolian land.